python-ellar/ellar/docs/overview/interceptors.md

 # app.use_global_interceptors(LoggingInterceptor)
 ```

+This approach ensures that the interceptor is applied to every request processed by the Ellar application, regardless of the controller or method handling the request.

 ## **Exception Handling**
-You can also handle exception through on the process of request/response cycle before it gets handled by system exception handlers.
+You can also manage exceptions during the request/response cycle before they are handled by system exception handlers.

 ```python
 class CustomException(Exception):